szabogabor91/gimlet-website/src/docs/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 ## How to configure your deployment

-You will use the `gimlet chart configure` command to configure the OneChart Helm Chart.
+You will use the `gimlet chart configure` command to configure the values.yaml file for OneChart.

 `gimlet chart configure` generates a Helm `values.yaml` file that you can use in a normal Helm workflow, while you can configure the deployment parameters in a browser based GUI: